Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Understand exactly how your sprint's progressing across each status category, making it easier for you and your team to pivot, set expectations, or see work through.

-The bar is split by the number of story points, or issues, assigned to each status category.
+The bar is split by the number of story points, issues, or time assigned to each status category.
 If your project has story points enabled, the progress bar will update when points are added to each issue.

 So, at a glance, you can understand the portion (and percentage) of work that hasn't been started, is in progress, or done.

-Hover over each status category section to see a breakdown by story point or issue count.
+Hover over each status category section to see a breakdown by story point, issue count or time estimate.

 Keep an eye on your priorities and stay on track to achieve your goals by seeing how your sprints contribute to your epics.

 Epics will often represent a big goal, project, or outcome.
 Instead of tackling everything all at once, Scrum teams often break down big goals into smaller pieces of work that then get added to a time-boxed sprint.